KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 ---

 **Acclivous and Declivous Motion**
-The hero’s declivous motion through obscurity
+The hero’s **declivous motion through obscurity**
+is not entropic in itself.

+It represents **Declivous Centropy** —
+a lawful movement into density, darkness, or the underworld
-reflects entropic motion or initiatory trial.
+to confront entropic forces as an initiatory trial.

+Their **acclivous return into coherence**
-Their acclivity reflects centropic integration
+reflects centropic integration
 and awakening through harmonized clarity.

 **Examples:**